Our 50-year History!

 “I can’t think about my own Christmas plans, until Christmas Sharing is over,” said Bill Davisson in 1969.
 As a school social worker, Davisson was concerned about several less fortunate students and families in the Wheaton area and as a result, started Christmas Sharing of Wheaton Warrenville.

-Forty-nine years later, this simple idea of thoughtfulness and compassion has grown into a completely volunteer program that provides food, gently used clothing and toys for families in need within the Wheaton-Warrenville School District 200 and served 913 families in 2017.
+Fifty years later, this simple idea of thoughtfulness and compassion has grown into a completely volunteer program that provides food, gently used clothing and toys for families in need within the Wheaton-Warrenville School District 200 and served 898 families in 2018.

 Eight Wheaton and Warrenville area churches and 20 public schools in District 200 participate in the program.
 The schools collect food, gently used clothing, toys, and household items in November of each year.
 Christmas Sharing also partners with local businesses and organizations for additional donations of linens, money, boxes, assorted household cleaning products and gift cards.
 These community partnerships are a valuable part of our program.
 The churches add the school and community collections to their own and then host two distribution events in early December.
 At these festive events, families are given a food box and may choose clothing and needed items along with new toys.